Victoryismine52/mining-syndicate-platform/packages/code-explorer/Frontend_Developer-Simon_Hesher.md

   delays.
 - Expand regression testing guidance for large directory scans with nested symlinks and files without extensions.
+- Implemented a plain-text fallback in FileViewer when CodeMirror or a grammar fails to load; updated component state docs and tests.

 ## 🔮 Future Designs
 - Cross-fade transitions when switching between the Function Browser, Canvas, and Code Pane.